 Appendix 7

-Diathermy equipment
+HF Surgery, diathermy equipment

 Test conditions

-The tests shall be carried out according to the standard EN 50564:2011 or equivalent, the sampling method, see 5.3.2.

-According to the standard EN 50564:2011; 4.2 Test room: The tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.
-The ambient temperature shall be maintained at (23 ± 5) °C throughout the test.

-The power measurement device shall be calibrated with traceability document, i.e. a document which describes the method of calibration which shows that the measuring device is calibrated according to prevailing standards and that the calibration can be traced.
+The methodology for measuring the energy performance shall be according to the sampling method 5.3.2. in standard EN 50564:2011 or equivalent.
+According to the standard EN 50564:2011; 4.2 Test room, or equivalent, the tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.
+The ambient temperature shall be maintained at (23 ± 5) °C throughout the test.The power measurement device shall be calibrated with traceability document, i.e. a document which describes the method of calibration which shows that the measuring device is calibrated according to prevailing standards and that the calibration can be traced.

-Other conditions
+Other test conditions for active mode

 According to the standard EN 60601-2-2:

-201.11.1.1 * Maximum temperature during NORMAL USE Addition Duty cycle: HF SURGICAL EQUIPMENT, set up to deliver its RATED OUTPUT POWER into a resistive load using the electrode cable, is operated for 1 h with a DUTY CYCLE as specified by the manufacturer but with operating times of at least 10 s alternating with a resting time of not more than 30 s.
+201.11.1.1 * Maximum temperature during NORMAL USE Addition Duty cycle: HF SURGICAL EQUIPMENT, set up to deliver OUTPUT POWER of 50 W into a resistive load using the electrode cable, is operated for 1 h with a DUTY CYCLE as specified by the manufacturer but with operating times of at least 10 s alternating with a resting time of not more than 30 s.

 Max load 500 Ω for mono polar and 50 Ω for bipolar with a duration of 30 seconds.